olendorf/read_me_templates/data/README_generic.txt

 PROJECT DATES: Date range for when the project occurred.

+SPATIAL EXTENT: Information about any spatial component to the project.
+Lat/Long is ideal.
+They can be a bounding box (or polygon) Place names will often work as well.

 PROJECT DESCRIPTION:
     A description of the project associated with the data.
 What was the goal of the project?